BroadbandForum/usp-test/index.md

 <h4 id="test-metrics-18">Test Metrics</h4>
 <ol type="1">
 <li><p>The EUT’s sends a SetResp.</p></li>
-<li><p>The SetResp contains two UpdatedObjectResults that each have an OperationStatus that is an element of type OperationSuccess.
-The OperationSuccess contains a single UpdateInstanceResult, with the affected_path equal to “Device.LocalAgent.Subscription.&lt;instance number&gt;.”, and a single entry in the updated_params map containing “NotifRetry” as the key.</p></li>
+<li><p>The SetResp contains an UpdatedObjectResults element that has an OperationStatus that is an element of type OperationSuccess.
+The OperationSuccess contains at least two UpdateInstanceResults, each with the affected_path equal to “Device.LocalAgent.Subscription.&lt;instance number&gt;.” of the respective instance, and a single entry in the updated_params map containing “NotifRetry” as the key.</p></li>
 <li><p>The retrieved value matches the value set in the param_settings element for each object.</p></li>
 </ol>
 <h3 id="set-message-with-wildcard-search-path-allow-partial-false-required-parameters-fail">1.20 Set message with wildcard search path, allow partial false, required parameters fail</h3>